 Student Accounting Society

-Dr. Mark Buxton, associate professor and chair of accountancy, serves as the UIS faculty adviser to the Student Accounting Society.
+Dr. Mark Buxton, Associate Professor, serves as the UIS faculty adviser to the Student Accounting Society.
 For information about this society, you may contact Dr. Buxton at 217-206-7914 or email@example.com.
-Also check out the Accountancy Department Facebook page for current events and information.
-Students interested in joining SAS may send an email to UISGAAccountancy@uis.edu.

 Omicron Delta Epsilon is an international honor society in the field of economics.
 It publishes a journal entitled The American Economist twice each year.
 Its board of trustees includes well-known economists such as Robert Lucas, Kenneth Arrow, and Robert Solow.
 It is a member of the Association of College Honor Societies; the ACHS indicates that Omicron Delta Epsilon has 88,000 members and 435 active chapters.

 New members consist of undergraduate and graduate students, as well as college and university faculty; the academic achievement required to obtain membership for students can be raised by individual chapters.
 The student membership fee is $30.00.

 Beta Gamma Sigma Honor Society

 Beta Gamma Sigma is the international honor society serving business programs accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 Membership in Beta Gamma Sigma is the highest recognition a business student anywhere in the world can receive in a business program accredited by AACSB International.
 The society grants admission to the top 10 percent of the baccalaureate class and the top 20 percent of the graduate students.
 For more information about the honor society and recipients, contact Dr. Jorge Villegas at 217/206-7972 or firstname.lastname@example.org